-Ever since I grew a sourdough starter two years ago, I’ve wanted to make a really good loaf of artisan bread with it.
-Although I waxed poetic about a sourdough loaf I made shortly after beginning to bake with sourdough, I realize now that the reason I thought it was so great was because it didn’t look like the disaster from the previous week.
+Ever since I first grew a sourdough starter, I’ve wanted to use it to make a really good loaf of artisan bread.
+Although I though this sourdough loaf I made shortly after beginning to bake with sourdough was good, I realize now that the reason I thought it was so great was just because it didn’t look like the disaster from the previous week.

-I wanted a better crust, bigger holes inside, and easier preparation- one similar to my super Easy Artisan Bread which bakes in an enameled cast iron pot.
+What I really wanted was a bread with a better crust, bigger holes inside, and that was easier to make- one similar to my super Easy Artisan Bread which bakes in an enameled cast iron pot.

 Since my first “success” two years ago, I have been searching for a technique that would produce a loaf of sourdough artisan bread that was all the things I desired.
-So I was happy to find a great recipe from Gina at Homejoys a few months ago that I have adapted to be easier for me, use my enameled pot, and consistently turn out good loaves.
+So I was happy to find a great recipe from Gina at Homejoys a few months ago that I have adapted to be even easier, use an enameled pot, and consistently turn out good loaves.

 Look at that crust!
 That’s bread-beauty right there, isn’t it?
 Blistered and cracked and bubbly.
-Yeah, getting all giddy about bread crust is kinda silly, isn’t it?
-Kinda like doin’ a dance in the kitchen when the eggs don’t stick in a cast iron pan.
-I really am about the simple things around here, I guess.
+Yeah, I can get all giddy about bread crust – kind of like when I dance in the kitchen when the eggs don’t stick in a cast iron pan.
+I really am about the simple things around here, I guess!

-The sliced loaf pictured above was made with whole wheat bread flour (verses the previous loaf, which was made with whole wheat white flour), so the crust isn’t quite as lovely, but still passes the test.
+The sliced loaf pictured above was made with whole wheat bread flour (verses the previous loaf, which was made with whole wheat white flour), so the crust isn’t quite the same, but still passes the test.
 And the interior is full of holes, chewy, and with just a touch of sourness.
+Perfection.

 I have also rushed it when I’ve forgotten the starter the night before (what- you’re shocked?) by feeding it right when I get up in the morning and letting it sit until it’s bubbly (a couple hours) and then proceeding with the recipe.
 The bread doesn’t have quite the optimum time to cool, but we like it warm anyway, so a bit of squished crumb is OK with us.